 - Peel and slice onions in thin rounds, you can use a mandolin for this, makes it easier.
 After the slicing, separate each layer so that it resembles lacha or bunches of thread.

-- Distribute the dough in 10 balls and roll each ball a little, spread a little ghee/oil on it and place 2-3 tbsp of filling in the middle (more filling the better though if you are novice start with less and increase slowly), cover from all sides and roll the parantha to 1/2 inch thickness.
+- Distribute the dough in 10 balls and roll each ball a little, spread a little ghee/oil on it and place 2-3 tbsp of filling in the middle (more the filling, the better it is, though if you are novice, start with less and increase slowly), cover from all sides and roll the parantha to 1/2 inch thickness.

 - Repeat for the rest of the paranthas.